 CAS Online Courses 1/CA1 and 2/CA2 are available through The Institutes.
 When candidates register for the individual online course, the fee includes one attempt at the exam.
-Before registering for the exam, candidates must obtain their Master ID number from the CAS-it will be required to register for the exam.
+Before registering for the exam, candidates must obtain their Master ID number from the CAS - it will be required to register for the exam.
 After progressing through the online course, candidates arrange for their exam by contacting:

-The Institutes, Customer Success group 720 Providence Road, Suite 100 Malvern, PA 19355-3433
+The Institutes, Customer Success Team 720 Providence Road, Suite 100 Malvern, PA 19355-3433

-Telephone: (800) 644-2101 or (610) 644-2100 ext.
+Telephone: 800.644.2101 or 610.644.2100, ext.
 6000